veeresh06/EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph/README.md

+# NAME: VEERESH V
+# REG.NO : 212224210025

 # EXP-03-Implement-Breadth-First-Search-Traversal-of-a-Graph
-Breadth First Search Traversal of a Graph
+# Breadth First Search Traversal of a Graph

-AIM:
+# AIM:
-Theory:
 To Implement Breadth First Search Traversal of a Graph using Python 3.

+# Theory:
 Breadth-First Traversal (or Search) for a graph is like the Breadth-First Traversal of a tree.
 The only catch here is that, unlike trees, graphs may contain cycles so that we may come to the same node again.
 To avoid processing a node more than once, we divide the vertices into two categories: